api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/tutorial/quick-deploy-gcp/README.md

   [Create a GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) under which will the Airnode be deployed and copy the project ID.

+- `HTTP_GATEWAY_API_KEY`: Make up an apiKey to authenticate calls to the HTTP Gateway.
+Used to test your Airnode with CURL later.
+The expected length is 30 - 128 characters.

 ### GCP Project Setup & Credentials

 First, you need to